bs-community/blessing-skin-manual/man/en/yggdrasil-api/authlib-injector.md

 ![mccl-tutorial](https://i.imgur.com/uvRNC6U.png)

-## Load authlib-injector for game server
+## Setup Authlib-Injector for Server

 ::: tip
 To use this external login scheme, you must set `online-mode` to `true` in `server.properties`.